buildo/react-components/src/more-or-less/README.md

 # MoreOrLess

-## A panel used to alternately display short or long version of the content
+A panel used to alternately display short or long version of the content

+## Props
 |Name|Type|Default|Description|
 |----|----|-------|-----------|
 | **children** | <code>ReactChildren</code> |  | **required**.
 Panel content |